rvrebcev/near-development-101/content/near101_chapter_1.md

 Since we don't need to pay any gas we can omit the account id at the end.

-If want to retrieve the product we just added, the call could look like this:
+If we want to retrieve the product we just added, the call could look like this:
 ```bash=
 near view mycontract.myaccount.testnet getProduct '{"id": "0"}'
 ```